vinejs/vinejs.dev/content/docs/types/object.md

 !-->

-## Adding properties to the object
+## Merging properties
-You may add new properties to the object using the [JavaScript spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
+You may merge properties from an existing object to a new object using the [JavaScript spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
+In the following example, the `author.getProperties()` method returns a cloned copy of properties from the `author` schema.

 ```ts
 const author = vine.object({